 Estia (Victoria) was formed in 2005.
-Today Estia Health (EHE) is one of the largest residential aged care providers in Australia with 68 facilities, 5,910 operating places and more than 7,000 employees across Victoria, South Australia, New South Wales and Queensland.
+Today Estia Health (EHE) is one of the largest residential aged care providers in Australia with 68 homes, 6,046 beds and more than 7,000 employees across Victoria, South Australia, New South Wales and Queensland.

 Its recent and rapid growth story is based upon the consolidation in July 2014 of three residential aged care businesses, each with strong reputations, modern facilities and experienced management.